What You Should Know About This Degree

 When choosing a graduate program in economics, you should also consider pursuing a Master of Finance degree.
 Finance uses mathematical principles and theories to perform financial analysis, risk management, and forecasting.
 Graduates often work in investment banking or corporate finance as fund managers or financial advisors.
 On the other hand, economics focuses on future and past risks associated with goods and services.
 It analyzes how the overall economy works to make strategic decisions and develop new economic policies.
 Finance often deals with the present, specializing in day-to-day financial transactions and operations.
 This field is often more technical than economics and focuses on the real-world application of financial methodologies.
 While economists are prepared to work in financial institutions, they often pursue research positions and careers in academia.
 Determine which job opportunities you would like to be eligible for when considering a field of study.

 Certifications in micro and macro economics can help future economists gain a competitive edge when applying for jobs in the global workforce.
-The National Development Council, American Academy of Financial Management, and the National Economic Development Council all awarded certifications in the field of economics.
+The National Development Council, American Academy of Financial Management, and National Economic Development Council all award certifications in the field of economics.
 Graduates should consider obtaining certifications such as the Economic Development Finance Professional, Chartered Economist, and Certified Economic Developer.

 Ask yourself these questions when researching Master’s in Economics degree programs: